-You can try it as an addition to grain free granola or trail mix.
+You can try it as an addition to a grain-free granola or trail mix.

 If you have a food processor, you can combine tiger nuts with dates and make a date/nut paste that is a snack unto itself.
 Another option is to lightly toast the chufa nuts with sea salt and add some honey after roasting.

-Instead of buying pre-made tiger nut flour for this purpose, it is best to grind raw tiger nuts fresh at home (this inexpensive coffee grinder works very well and is a snap to clean).
-This is due to the high percentage of oil in tiger nuts which has the potential for rancidity.
+Instead of buying pre-made tiger nut flour for this purpose, it is best to grind them raw and fresh at home.
+An inexpensive coffee grinder works better than a grain grinder due to the high percentage of oil in each nut.